What is a BID?

 What does the BID do to improve safety on Colfax?

 Safety is something the BID and our businesses take very seriously.
 This past year, we dedicated $30,000 of our overall budget to safety efforts on Colfax.
 We have added pedestrian lighting and HALO cameras to improve visibility and safety along the corridor.
 In 2016, we used BID funds to launch a pilot program which increased bike patrols in the area.
 The Denver Police saw the need for and benefit of the added patrols and allocated additional bike patrol teams to Colfax.
-We also work with a private security company on a regular basis to identify and resolve crime patterns to make sure that everyone feels safe and welcome on Colfax.
+In 2017, the BID facilitated the formation of the Colfax Safety Coalition.
+You can read our most recent safety update here.

 How does the BID address homeless/transient issues on Colfax?

 Homelessness is a concern for all Denver neighborhoods.
 There are many organizations and establishments along Colfax that provide services for the homeless, so many are along the corridor to accept those services.
 We are working with the city on both short-term solutions to make sure these services are working as intended and long-term solutions to get people off the streets in general.
 The BID also gives support to businesses who are being affected by individuals whose behavior presents challenges.

 How does the Streetscape Plan communicate our vision of Colfax in the future?

 The Colfax Ave BID’s Streetscape Plan outlines a strategy for Colfax improvements that includes maintaining the character of our historic main street.
 Overall, the plan seeks to: 1) Improve Safety – from a pedestrian and traffic standpoint, as well as crime; 2) Improve Appearance – by implementing streetscape beautification enhancements and placemaking features; 3) Improve Development – by acting as a “blueprint” for developers, property owners and all other future infrastructure investments.
 View the Streetscape Plan in its entirety here.